PedroHenriques/golang_ms_template/README.md

 - `--integration`: Run only integration tests
 - `--e2e`: Run only end to end tests
 - `--docker`: Run the tests in a Docker container
-- `--filter`: Run only the tests that match the provided [xunit filter](https://learn.microsoft.com/en-us/dotnet/core/testing/selective-unit-tests?pivots=xunit)
+- `--filter`: Run only the tests that match the provided [go build constraint](https://pkg.go.dev/go/build#hdr-Build_Constraints)
-- `--coverage`: Run the unit tests with coverage report using the [coverlet collector](https://github.com/coverlet-coverage/coverlet)
+- `--coverage`: Run the unit tests with coverage report

 **projects:**<br>
-Whitespace separated list of test `.csproj` to run.
+Whitespace separated list of test projects to run.

 **NOTES:**<br>
 - When running the tests with the flags `--docker` or `--cicd`, the tests will run inside a Docker container that will be in the `myapp_shared` network.